Last month, we took a look at the Equifax hack.

 Credit isn’t the only worry here, either.
 Even with frozen credit, consumers can have their tax returns stolen by thieves who file fraudulently using stolen information.
 And if potential home buyers were planning on using refund money toward a home purchase…you see the issue.

 Residential note buyers should take note during this time.
-We may (MAY) see an uptick in owner-financed mortgages, which may or may not require a credit pull when people get the sell mortgage note ideas swirling around, especially if the arrangement is between a property seller and and buyer.
+We may (MAY) see an uptick in owner-financed mortgages, which may or may not require a credit pull when people get the selling real estate notes ideas swirling around, especially if the arrangement is between a property seller and buyer.
 This is a trend to keep an eye on in the near future.

 We also may see more investors paying cash for properties, with fewer consumers going for mortgages altogether.
 Especially in small markets, other than the major and medium-size cities.